Salzburg players out of national teams after 6 virus cases

 SALZBURG, Austria (AP) — Austrian soccer club Salzburg stopped its players from joining their national teams on Monday after six coronavirus cases were found in the squad.

-The Austrian champions said they received results Sunday showing six positive tests among players who were due to head to their national teams during the international break.
-Salzburg hasn’t named the players and said they are all in isolation and no one is showing symptoms.
+The Austrian champions said they received results on Sunday showing six positive tests among players who were due to head to their national teams during the international break.
+Salzburg hasn’t named the players and said they were all in isolation and no one was showing symptoms.

 The cases cause yet more disruption for upcoming international games as coronavirus case numbers rise across Europe.
-Clubs in Germany and Italy have also delayed releasing players or refused to release them at all.
+Clubs in Germany and Italy have also delayed releasing players or refused to release them.

-Salzburg said everyone at the club tested negative in samples taken Friday before the team played to a 1-1 draw with Rapid Vienna on Sunday.
-Another round of testing is planned for Monday.
+Salzburg said everyone at the club tested negative in samples taken on Friday before the team drew with Rapid Vienna 1-1 on Sunday.
+Another round of testing was planned for Monday.

-The club said “all international call-ups … have also been rejected for now” and that the situation could change once players have undergone more tests.
+The club said “all international callups … have also been rejected for now” and the situation could change once players have undergone more tests.

+Midfielder Dominik Szoboszlai was in line to miss Hungary’s playoff game against Iceland on Thursday for a place at next year’s European Championship.
+Hungary also has upcoming Nations League games against Serbia and Turkey.

-That could leave the Austrian national team needing replacements ahead of its upcoming games.
+The positive tests at Salzburg could leave Austria needing replacements ahead of its upcoming games.
 Salzburg goalkeeper Cican Stankovic and defenders Andreas Ulmer and Albert Vallci were all named in the Austria squad last week.

 Austria plays Luxembourg in a friendly on Wednesday and then Nations League games against Northern Ireland and Norway.